West coast Tour

 What we do NOT include

-Flight, evening meals and drinks, additional excursions and trips not mentioned in the itinerary, personal spending.
+Flight, airport pickup in Hobart, evening meals and drinks, additional excursions and trips not mentioned in the itinerary, personal spending.

 Day 1, arrival